-The global shipping container shortage is not helping either, and the Suez Canal blockage that happened earlier in 2021 just added fuel to the fire.
+The global shipping container shortage is not helping the problem either.
+The Suez Canal blockage that happened earlier in 2021 just added fuel to the fire.
 As a result, the price of containers soared from around $2,000 pre-Covid to around $25,000 today.

 We should also not forget that the demand for bicycles is still high and doesn’t show signs of waning.